David Eby: Tenure

 Eby was sworn in on November 18, 2022, in a ceremony led by the Musqueam First Nation.

 He outlined housing, public safety and health care as his priorities.
 Immediately after being sworn in, Eby announced two tax credits – a one-time credit for electricity bills and a new BC Affordability Credit for low-to-medium income families – to help deal with affordability concerns.
 Eby also announced in December 2022 that he would direct ICBC to freeze basic auto insurance rates for two years.

 In March 2023, an attempt to recall Eby as MLA over the termination of unvaccinated health care workers failed, with the recall petition falling short of the required number of signatures for a recall election.

+Eby led the party into the 2024 provincial election, where the NDP won a third term in government and a second consecutive majority government, but with a net loss of eight seats.
+Shortly after the election, a confidence and supply agreement with the BC Greens was announced to ensure stability despite the narrow majority.
+In February 2026, the BC Greens decided not to renew the agreement.

+In November 2025, Alberta Premier Danielle Smith reached a deal with Prime Minister Mark Carney to build an oil pipeline from Alberta to the British Columbia Coast.
+This proposal is opposed by Eby and most local First Nations, with Eby criticizing Carney for a lack of consultation.

+Following the 2026 Tumbler Ridge shooting, his government's throne speech was cancelled and replaced with tributes to the victims.

+In 2019, Horgan's NDP government passed DRIPA, or the Declaration on the Rights of Indigenous Peoples Act, with the province becoming the first in Canada to bring legislation in line with the United Nations' Declaration on the Rights of Indigenous Peoples (UNDRIP).
+After First Nations' groups cited it in two landmark court cases in 2025, including one that said the act should be incorporated into existing BC laws, the opposition Conservatives and other private property rights groups began calling for the legislation's repeal.
+In 2026, Eby stated that he was proposing to suspend the act "for up to three years," which was criticized by Indigenous leaders.

+In September 22, 2026, after much speculation, Eby called for a snap election to be held on October 24, 2026, citing concerns about the ongoing trade war between Canada and the United States.